PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias sync="wget -O .bashrc https://raw.githubusercontent.com/aturing/shell_configs/refs/heads/main/.bashrc"
 ```

 One can use the `hostname` command and `if` statements to deal with differences between clusters.
-For the an example of this, see the [checkquota](#checkquota) section below.
+For an example of this, see the [checkquota](#checkquota) section below.

 ## Checking which aliases are defined